morrezhao/ZhaoEnhan.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I'm Zhao Enhan, a sophomore student currently at Peking University.
-Before that, I graduate from High School Afficated to Nanjing Normal University(NSFZ).
+Before that, I graduate from High School Affiliated to Nanjing Normal University(NSFZ).
 I study computer science @ College of EECS and economics @ NSD.
-My research interest lies in AI for Science, especially molecular dynamics.
-I'm also interested in quantitive finance.
+My research interests lie in AI for Science, especially molecular dynamics.
+I'm also interested in quantum science, quantum computing and quantum simulating.
 I plan to pursue for a Ph.D degree after graduation in 2025.

 My hobbies
 ======